mwpearce/vscode-cfn-nag/README.md

-# Visual Studio Cpde Extension for Cfn-Nag Linter
+# Visual Studio Code Extension for Cfn-Nag Linter

-This is a [Visual Studio Code](https://code.visualstudio.com) Extension from running [cfn-nag](https://github.com/stelligent/cfn_nag) to lint your CloudFormation templates.
+This is a [Visual Studio Code](https://code.visualstudio.com) Extension for running [cfn-nag](https://github.com/stelligent/cfn_nag) to lint your CloudFormation templates.

 ## Features